How to Build Your New Home Stress-Free

 In the building here, a waste pipe was prelayed in the incorrect position.
 Whilst an additional hole can be cored and the original hole filled, this could be a future water leak/tiling concern.

-If you require any of the above services or further information please click here or phone Anne on 0420 803 292.
+If you require any of the above services or further information please click here or phone the team on 0420 803 292.